 Capital adequacy of the Bank is still in strong position and adequate to support business expansion into the future.
-At the end of 2009, the regulatory capital adequacy ratio (BIS ratio) based on IRB approach after an adjustment of capital floor stood at 16.96% remaining higher than the 8.50% required by the Bank of Thailand.
-While Tier-I capital adequacy ratio before an adjustment of capital floor stood at 14.46%, Tier-I capital adequacy ratio also remained higher than the minimum requirement at 4.25%.
+As of December 2014, the regulatory capital adequacy ratio (BIS ratio) based on IRB approach stood at 16.79% remaining higher than the 8.50% required by the Bank of Thailand.
+While Total Tier-I capital adequacy ratio stood at 12.55%, which remained higher than the minimum requirement at 6%.